vishvAsa/kalpAntaram/rangapriya-on-festivals/08_Holikotsava_Holi_Habba_Vasantotsava.md

 +++
-title = "08 ḥolikotsava, ḥoli ḥabba, Vasantotsava" short_title = "08 ḥolikotsava, ḥoli"
+title = "08 Holikotsava, holi habba, Vasantotsava"

 +++
-08 ḥolikotsava, ḥoli ḥabba, Vasantotsava
+08 holikotsava, holi habba, Vasantotsava

 This is a famous festival celebrated all over India being called by the names *‘Hoḷāka’*, *‘Holikā’*, *‘Holī*‘, *‘Phālgunikā’ ‘Vasantotsava’* and *‘Kāmanahabba’* etc. Though there are differences regarding the day of observance and the modalities, it is celebrated throughout India.
 Thoughin some places the celebration is begun on *Vasantapañcamī*. \(i.e. *Māgha Śukla Pancamī*\) it is specially celebrated on the day of *Phālguṇa-Pūrṇimā* only.
 Activities like burning of a pile of fire wood, \(splashing\) of rose colored water, dancing with happiness and excitement etc, are generally seen in all places.
 Only in the Bengal region the custom of performing *‘Dolotsava’* on that day to Lord *Kṛshṇa* is in vogue.